zmudzinski/authorizator/README.md

 }
 ```

-**Notice:** `Transaction` class inherit `Tzm\Authorizator\AuthorizatorAction`.
+**Notice:** `Transaction` class inherit `Tzm\Authorizator\Service\AuthorizatorAction`.

 In the vue component user chooses delivery channel (if there is more than one).
 Request is sent to `authorization/send` endpoint by `POST` method.

 Next, code is delivered to the user, by a method `sendMessage()` from inherited class of `Tzm\Authorizator\Service\AuthorizatorChannel\Channel`.
 This is done by `authorization/send` endpoint.

 User enters this code into form.
 If code is valid (`authorization/check` endpoint), it is set in database as used (column `verified_at` is set to current time).
-Finally the `afterAuthorization()` from inherited `Tzm\Authorizator\AuthorizatorAction` class is executed.
+Finally the `afterAuthorization()` from inherited `Tzm\Authorizator\Service\AuthorizatorAction` class is executed.
 This is the most important action in this package.
 In this method you write the code that will be run after successful validation of the code.

 #### Create authorization by POST method
 If your application needs to create a new authorization code by `POST` method you can use `authorization/create` endpoint.